Jacob Klein

 • "The Highest Good in Stoicism," in The Oxford Handbook of Hellenistic Philosophy (forthcoming from Oxford University Press)

 • "Autonomy and Stoicism," in The Routledge Handbook of Autonomy, ed.
-Ben Colburn (forthcoming from Routledge)
+Ben Colburn (Routledge, 2022).

 • "Desire and Impulse in Epictetus and the Older Stoics," Archiv für Geschichte der Philosophie, 103 (2021), 221–51.